-On November 1, 2016, Hopewell Baptist Church building in Greenville, MS, tragically burned down.
+On November 1, 2016, the Hopewell Baptist Church building in Greenville, MS tragically burned down.
 Thanks to a nationwide show of support effort, aided by metal systems from Reed's Metals, the church was rebuilt by July 2017.

 National media covered the horrific instance of arson that claimed the building in which church members have worshipped for years.
 After hearing the nationwide coverage, church members and supporters from across the nation came together in efforts to rebuild.
 Initially, the church was hoping to raise $10,000 to use towards a new building, and those expectations were far exceeded by supporters who donated over $250,000 to help this small town congregation rebuild.

 The congregation searched for a product supplier who could make their dreams come to life.
 The materials needed to be top quality, delivered and unloaded, and they needed them quickly - resulting in the selection of Reed's Metals as the congregation's metal supplier.